circleci/circleci-docs/src-api/source/includes/_overview.md

 ## Getting Started

-CircleCI 1.0 and 2.0 are supported by API version 1.1 as documented in the following sections:
+CircleCI supports API version 1.1 as documented in the following sections:

 * Summary of API Endpoints
 * User